-6. Lift the PCI expansion card (if any) up and out of its connector and remove it from the computer.
+6. Pull the release lever away from the PCIe x4 card (if any) to release the securing tab from the dent in the card.
+Then, ease the card up and out of its connector and remove it from the computer.